 We review property and definite-lived intangible assets for possible impairment whenever events or changes in circumstances indicate that it is more likely than not that the carrying amount of an asset may not be fully recoverable.
 We test for possible impairment at the asset or asset group level, which is the lowest level for which there are identifiable cash flows.
 We measure recoverability of the carrying value of an asset or asset group by comparison with estimated undiscounted cash flows expected to be generated by the asset.
 If the total of undiscounted cash flows exceeds the carrying value of the asset, there is no impairment charge.
-If the undiscounted cash flows and recognize an impairment charge for the excess of the asset's carrying value over its fair value.
+If the undiscounted cash flows are less than the carrying value of the asset, we estimate the fair value of the asset based on the present value of its future cash flows and recognize an impairment charge for the excess of the asset's carrying value over its fair value.

 Indefinite-lived intangible assets, consisting of major trademarks, and goodwill are not subject to amortization.
 Rather, we evaluate those assets for possible impairment as of the beginning of the fourth quarter as part of our annual strategic planning process, or more frequently if events or changes in circumstances indicate that it is more likely than not that the carrying value of an asset may exceed its fair value.
 Fair value of an indefinite-lived trademark intangible asset is based on an income approach using the relief-from-royalty method.
 Under this method, forecasted global revenues for a trademark are assigned a royalty rate that would be charged to license the trademark (in lieu of ownership) from an independent party, and fair value is the present value of those forecasted royalties avoided by owning the trademark.
 If the fair value of the trademark intangible asset exceeds its carrying value, there is no impairment charge.
-If the fair value of the asset is less than its carrying value, an impairment charge would be recomined for the difference.
+If the fair value of the asset is less than its carrying value, an impairment charge would be recognized for the difference.